Dilatons Improve (Non)-Goldstones: Dilaton Improvement

-It is interesting to return to the (non-Goldstone) scalar $\scal$ as Weyl-gauging with the dilaton provides an alternative to the CCJ improvement.
-The idea is to turn the Weyl symmetry into a local symmetry where the dilaton takes on the role of the gauge field.
-This was developed in the early 70's \cite{Isham:1970gz} (cf. also \cite{Ellis:1970yd}).
-The key is to introduce the Weyl covariant derivative $ \Wcov_\mu \scal = \partial_\mu + (s_\scal g_{\mu\nu} - i S_{\mu\nu}) (\partial^\nu \hat{D} ) \scal$, where $S_{\mu\nu}$ is the generator of Lorentz transformations and $s_\scal$ is the Weyl-weight.
-For a scalar the Weyl-weight is $s_\scal=1$ (in this section we work in $d=4$) and the $S_{\mu\nu}$-term can be dropped such that
+under Weyl transformation \eqref{eq:Weyl}.
+The question is how to write a locally Weyl-invariant Lagrangian.
+The idea, developed in the early 70's \cite{Isham:1970gz,Ellis:1970yd}, is to turn the Weyl symmetry into a local symmetry where the dilaton takes on the role of the gauge field.
+The key is to introduce the Weyl covariant derivative